ellamessner/BMMB852/week11/README.md

 ## Variant effect prediction
 When trying to download the snpEff database, I repeatedly got an "error while connecting" message that I wasn't able to resolve.
 Instead, I used ENSEMBL's VEP tool in the command line.

-## Installing ensemble VEP
+## Installing Ensembl VEP
-My makefile requires that ensembl VEP be installed in a separate environment.
+My makefile requires that Ensembl VEP be installed in a separate environment.
 The default location is ~/ensembl.
 This installation was completed using the following code:
 ```bash
 # Create a new conda environment for VEP
 micromamba create -y -n vep \